marwin1987/ExData_Plotting1/README.md

 ##Explanatory Data Analysis Project 1

-This repo should contain 8 files, but only includes 4.
+This repo contains 8 files:
-Only the 4 code files are entered in this repo
+- 4 code files for the graps
-The reason why the other 4 png files are not included is because I don't get the images uploaded
+- 4 links from my dropbox account to the graphs, I don't get the graphs uploaded By viewing the link my graphs are still viewable - sorry for the extra work folks!

 The right files are not in the map "figures" but below, with the right names